olkku45/iridium/stdlib.md

 ### String::Packer

 Packer::new()
-- initialize new packer using provided memory buffer, set cursor at 0
+- initialize new string packer using provided memory arena, set cursor at 0

 Packer::pack()
-- copies bytes of string into packer's buffer at current cursor pos, returns index of packed string
+- copies bytes of string into packer's buffer at current cursor pos, returns index of packed string.

 Packer::get()
 - retrieves view into buffer for packed string at given index,